How to Cook Basmati Rice with Saffron: 10 Expert Tips for Perfect Flavor

 Exposed to light/humidity 6 months Low

 Saffron is sensitive to light, air, and moisture.
-Store it in an airtight container away from heat sources.
-For extended storage, refrigeration works wonders!
+Store in an airtight container away from heat sources; refrigeration extends shelf life significantly.

 Grind soaked saffron threads with a bit of sugar or salt to form a paste.
-Store in a small jar and use as needed — no more fumbling with individual threads during busy prep times!
+Store in a small jar for quick, mess-free use during cooking.

+Melt saffron-infused ghee on top before serving.
 Ghee acts as a flavor carrier and enhances the luxurious mouthfeel of saffron-infused rice.
-Melt a few drops of saffron-infused ghee on top before serving for an irresistible aroma boost.

 Make saffron-infused ice cubes using milk or water.
-Pop one into your rice or soup whenever you want a burst of color and flavor — it's quick, efficient, and reduces waste.
+Pop one into rice or soup for instant color and flavor without waste.

 Buying Guide: Choosing the Best Saffron and Basmati Rice

-When shopping for ingredients, not all saffron and basmati rice are created equal.
-Here’s what to look for:
+Not all saffron and basmati rice are equal.
+Here's what to look for:

 Best Saffron Brands